lsteinmann/milQuant-dist/README.md

 # Produce executables etc. of the app
 npm make
 ```
 It is configured for windows only, but changing some things in `main.js` again, you should be able to easily make this work for other operating systems.
-Just make sure to have the correct R-Portable versions available for every OS and have `main.js` point at the correct R-executable.
+Just make sure to have the correct R-Portable versions available for every OS and have `main.js` point at the correct R-executable. `electron-squirrel-startup`, when making the distributables, will ensure that a desktop shortcut and proper icons are made for the app (on windows; see the [relevant documentation](https://js.electronforge.io/interfaces/_electron_forge_maker_squirrel.InternalOptions.Options.html) for options in `forge.config.js`).

 ## Using your own app